mndillon/toki-pona-nanpa-linja-n/README.md

 - Meaning inspired by **en** but ending in **-me**
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
-- ton eme tun eme wan li sama jun
+- win eme tun eme wan li sama jun

 ### Subtract: weka
 - Contains **k**, which no digit word has
 - Meaning invokes "away"
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
-- ton weka ike tun li sama lun
+- win weka ike tun li sama lun

 ### Multiply: emute
 - Contains **m**, which no digit word has
 - Meaning inspired by **eme** + **mute** (add many)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
-- ton emute tun li sama jun
+- win emute tun li sama jun

 ### Division: kipisi
 - Contains **k**, which no digit word has
 - Already used to describe fractions
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
-- win kipisi ike tun li sama ike pon
+- ton kipisi ike tun li sama ike pon

 ### Power: sewi
 - Contains **s**, which no digit word has
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
-- tun sewi ton li sama win
+- tun sewi win li sama ton
-- pen tasan li sama pen emute wanon sewi ton
+- pen tasan li sama pen emute wanon sewi win

 Other mathematical expressions like log, ln, exp, roots, cos, pi (and maybe even powers) are better left in mathematical notation: